akihikodaki/dts/doc/dts_gsg/sys_reqs.rst

 With third party module, DPDK Test Suite is able to export test result as MS Excel file or graphs.
 To support this feature, please install the following modules in the tester.
 Python Module “xlwt”: this module is used to generate spreadsheet files which compatible with MS Excel 97/2000/XP/2003 XLS files.
 Python Module “numpy”: this module provides method to deal with array-processing test results.
-Python Module “matplotlib”: this module is used to produce quality 2D test result summary as graphics Python Module “pexpect”: this module provides API to automate interactive SSH sessions.
+Python Module “pexpect”: this module provides API to automate interactive SSH sessions.
 Python Module “docutils”: Docutils is a modular system for processing documentation into useful formats, such as HTML, XML, and LaTeX.
 Python Module “pcapy”: Pcapy is a Python extension module that interfaces with the libpcap packet capture library.
 Pcapy enables python scripts to capture packets on the network.